The landscape of cyber security solutions is filled with:

 Holy Grails and

 We are all humans.
-So for severe problems like mitigating cyber security risks we fall in love with so called ‘Holy Grail’ products.
-The product capabilities of these product are outlined with vague and difficult marketing buzz.
+So for severe problems like mitigating cyber security risks we fall in love with so-called ‘Holy Grail’ products.
+The product capabilities of these products are outlined with vague and difficult marketing buzz.
 So perfect for managers who lack a solid technical background.
 Of course you have to trust the vendor since these too-good-to-be-true products are never F/OSS products.
 This of course to hide the fact that magic solutions do not exist.
 And security by obscurity is a bad security principle.

 a complex setup

 Too often these products introduce extra risks instead of mitigating risks.
 Deploying these products can be compared with deliberately installing a large backdoor in your trusted environment.

 Checklists help with improving all security management aspects like:

 Developing and improving security architectures and designs.